tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: this addresses alerts but maybe not results...
 		- IDEA: for example if Burt lights a fuse and walks away - Burt may not be harmed but the room should be changed...
 		- IDEA: but that can be dealt with in the future...
-- IN-PROC: implement alert_scope for test timer
+- DONE: implement alert_scope for test timer
 	- DONE: in active_gs, create method auto_in_alert_scope(self): which checks to see if self is in mach_lst and returns True or False
 	- PROB: test_timer stops ticking when Burt leaves the room...
 		- IDEA: universal scope to solve timer not running when Burt out of room